Welcome to today's edition of the Rush 24-7 podcast.

 Look what they've already ensnared.

-They got Janine Pierrot up in New York.
+They got Janine Pirot up in New York.

-They're trying to get uh we got Bob Woodward's book, then make no mistake the timing of that, the things that are we're gonna talk about that today because actually some interesting uh things in that Woodward book that I think uh kind of make an opposite point that the Libs and Woodward want to make uh that ought to please Democrats uh in a set.
+We're going to talk about that today because actually some interesting things in that Woodward book that I think kind of make an opposite point that the Libs and Woodward want to make that ought to please Democrats in the set.

-Rich Lowry touches on this a little bit today in his piece at uh National Review Online.
+Rich Lowry touches on this a little bit today in his piece at National Review Online.

 Frank Gaffney has a great piece in the Washington Times if he hasn't resigned.

-Uh for I don't know why sure, but he th Washington Times human resources director uh had to quit soliciting sex on the internet with thirteen-year-old babe.
+I don't know why he should, but the Washington Times human resources director had to quit soliciting sex on the internet with a 13-year-old babe.

-So my money is on three o'clock Friday for a uh a new uh news story, a new uh new scandal coming out of the Clinton war room.
+So my money is on 3 o'clock Friday for a new story, a new scandal coming out of the Clinton war room.

-If you have it at a chance, you ought to go to Rush Limbaugh.com.
+If you haven't had a chance, you ought to go to rushlimbaugh.com.

 Let's go to the audio sound bites.